junnie082/happy-buddies/README.md

 - Every member in each date will be paired up and be shown under the "Result" box.
 - The format follows "buddy1(semester) - buddy2(semester)".
 - Every group will be updated as dates increase.
+- If you press "Reset" button, dates, input list and result box will be reset again.
+All the buttons will go white and all the boxes in counted traing days will go red.